-I arrived at the Copenhagen Airport, Scandinavia’s biggest airport, for the first time in June 2019 from Oslo and immediately, my first impressions were that the Danes built great infrastructure.
+I arrived at Copenhagen Airport, Scandinavia’s biggest airport, for the first time in June 2019 from Oslo, and immediately, my first impressions were that the Danes built great infrastructure.

 How to Get from Copenhagen Airport to the City Center by Metro

-It can be continuously difficult to orientate when you are arriving in a new country and are unsure of how the public transportation works and which terminals connect to the city center to the airport and what not.
+It can be continuously difficult to orientate when you are arriving in a new country (especially if this is your first trip to Copenhagen!) and are unsure of how the public transportation works and which terminals connect to the city center to the airport and whatnot.